MindShift: Leveraging Large Language Models for Mental-States-Based Problematic Smartphone Use Intervention: DISCUSSION

 \subsection{Towards Adaptive Persuasion Intervention}

-MindShift generates dynamic and personalized persuasion content by combining information such as users' physical contexts, mental states, and other behaviors.
-However, several participants still mentioned that the generated content sometimes could be ``\textit{stiff and templated}''.
+\textit{MindShift} generates dynamic and personalized persuasion content by combining information such as users' simple physical contexts, mental states, and other behaviors.
+However, several participants still mentioned that the LLM-generated content sometimes could be ``\textit{stiff and templated}''.
 This may be attributed to the limited prompt templates.
 Although the content generated by the LLM varies, the main theme is guided by our prompts, which could limit the variation of persuasion content.
-To improve, we suggest to integrate user feedback into the system.
+To improve, we suggest integrating user feedback into the system for more adaptive intervention.
 Currently, \textit{MindShift} supports a simple thumb-up and thumb-down feedback mechanism.
 Even with such simple information, we could establish a human-in-the-loop setup to fine-tune content, aligning better with user preferences.
+Another aspect is to include more diverse behavior features captured by passive sensors on smartphones and wearables~\cite{xu_globem_2022,meegahapola2023generalization,he2020pneufetch}.

 Moreover, future work can also consider collecting more comprehensive feedback from users.
-Users could customize the language style generated by an LLM, which can be coupled with adaptive algorithms such as reinforcement learning to achieve a more intelligent just-in-time adaptive intervention (JITAI) system that evolves with users ~\cite{goldstein2017return}.
+Users could customize the language style generated by an LLM, which can be coupled with adaptive algorithms such as reinforcement learning to achieve a more intelligent just-in-time adaptive intervention (JITAI) system that evolves with users ~\cite{goldstein2017return,orzikulova2024time2stop}.